Akkineni Nageswara Rao: Death

 On 19 October 2013, Akkineni was diagnosed with stomach cancer.
-He continued shooting for his final film Manam two weeks after a major laparoscopic surgery, which some doctors feared he wouldn't survive.
+He continued shooting for his final film Manam two weeks after a major laparoscopic surgery, which some doctors feared he would not survive.
 His last public appearance was at the foundation day celebrations of Annapurna Studios on 14 January 2014.
 Akkineni died a week later, on 22 January 2014.
 He was cremated on 23 January 2014, at Annapurna Studios with full state honours amid a 21-gun salute.
 Thousands were present to pay their last respects.